osai-ai/tensor-stream/README.md

     ...
 ```

-Initialize tensor stream with video file (e.g. local or network video) and start reading it in separate process.
-Get last frame from read part of stream and do prediction.
+* Initialize tensor stream with a video (e.g., a local file or a network video stream) and start reading it in a separate process.

+* Get latest available frame from the stream and make a prediction.

-> **Note:** All tasks inside TensorStream processed on GPU, so output tensor also located on GPU.
+> **Note:** All tasks inside TensorStream processed on a GPU, so output tensor also located on the GPU.

 ## Table of Contents